A-Led-Weather/API/README.md

 ## Contribution

-This is a school project, so it is very improvable.
+This is a school project, it is very improvable.

-So all advices and contributions are welcome!
+So all advices and contributions are welcome !
 For bugs or feature requests, please open an issue.
 For direct contributions, please send a pull request.